 Apache JMeter is a Java platform application that can be integrated with the test plan.
 The tester can load the application into a server or a network and analyze its performance while working under different conditions.

 Initially, the app was developed for testing web applications, but then the scope was widened.
 Apache JMeter helps you test the functional performance of resources like Servlets, Perl Scripts and JAVA objects.
 It requires JVM 1.4 or higher.

-Appvance UTP is the first unified software test automation platform and eliminates the redundancies with the traditional siloed QA tools that hamper the performance of the DevOps teams.
+Appvance UTP is the first unified software test automation platform and eliminates the redundancies with the traditional siloed QA tools that hamper the performance of the DevOps Services teams.
 This is a functional test tool that helps in reducing costs, facilitates team work and collaboration, increases velocity and production and can be reused for functions like performance, load, compatibility, synthetic APM, app-penetration, and plenty more.